Learn how to do a simple and inexpensive DIY german schmear technique to update brick.

 And remember you can grab the printable to make this easier…

-Want a free copy of the printable supply list and instructions for this project?
-Click here or below to have them sent right now⤵️
+Want a free copy of the printable supply list and instructions for your german smear project?

 This DIY brick update took me about 2 hours, maybe a little less.
 If you want to try it, here’s how.